What to do if your cat has hydronephrosis of the kidneys? Kidney diseases in cats and cats Multiple increase in the size of the kidneys in a cat

 Causes

 Let us dwell in more detail on the factors that lead the urinary system of dogs and cats to this pathological condition.
-There are congenital defects and acquired causes of pathologies of the calyx-pelvic system and ureters.
+There are congenital defects and acquired causes of pathologies of the pyelocaliceal system and ureters.
 Congenital anomalies include: accessory renal artery, ectopia of the ureter, ureterocele (hernia-like protrusion of the wall of the ureter due to narrowing of its mouth).

-Second reasons include:
+The second reasons include:

-4.K other, the most rare reasons include spasm of the urethra, spasms of the ureters during pregnancy; tumors leading to kinks of the ureters, etc.
+4. K other, more rare causes include urethral spasm, spasms of the ureters during pregnancy; tumors leading to kinks of the ureters, etc.

 Pathogenesis

-With long-term obstruction, the decompensatory stage (III) gradually develops, in which there is a thinning of the walls of the cups and a sharp expansion of the pelvis.
-At this stage, the kidney is greatly enlarged, the cortical layer is sharply thinned, the function of the kidney is barely traced or absent.
-At the same time, hypotrophy of the working kidney tissue, impaired filtration of urine and blood circulation in the glomeruli are expressed, which leads to tissue hypoxia (ischemia) and, ultimately, to the death of the renal parenchyma (stage IV).
+When obstruction persists for a long time, the decompensatory stage (III) gradually develops, during which thinning of the walls of the cups and a sharp expansion of the pelvis are observed.
+At this stage, the kidney is greatly enlarged, the cortex is sharply thinned, and kidney function is barely visible or absent.
+At the same time, hypotrophy of the working tissue of the kidney, impaired filtration of urine and blood circulation in the glomeruli are expressed, which leads to tissue hypoxia (ischemia) and, ultimately, to the death of the renal parenchyma (stage IV).

 Diagnostics